zelisinho/anypoint-examples/foreach-processing-and-choice-routing/README.md

 - term of the loan
 - customer's social security number (SSN)

-The application accesses other services to process the request, then responds to the end user.
-The response identifies the banks which can provide a loan for customer on suggested amount, suggested term of load and calculate payment per month.
+The application processes the request, then responds to the end user.
+The response identifies the banks which can provide a loan for customer on approved amount with term of load and calculate payment per month.

 ### Set Up and Run the Example ###

 Follow the procedure below to create, then run the application in Mule ESB.

-1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
-In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+1. Open the Example project in Anypoint Studio. *Do not run the application*.
+In the Package Explorer panel in Studio, right-click the project name, then select Run As > Mule Application.
 Studio runs the application and Mule is up and kicking!
 1. Open your Web browser.
 1. Type http://localhost:8081/?name=Muley&amount=20000&term=48&ssn=1234 into the address bar of your browser, then press enter to elicit a response from the application.
 2. In your browser's address bar, replace the amount value with 5000, then press enter to elicit a new response from the application.